spicata/mint-fresh-notes/pages/Uluru Statement.md

 tags: Argument
 ---

-The Uluru statemnrt emphasises the empirical nature of the westernw orld, the lack od soverignty and self-dertermination, as well as the need to acknoledge the past.
+The Uluru statement emphasises the empirical nature of the Western world, the lack of sovereignty and self-determination [[14 - Maslow's Hierarchy of Needs]], as well as the need to acknowledge the past.